jeffreylederer/Schedule4321/README.md

 this trick.

 I am not worried about the final rule which is that players should not play on the same rink more than once in a tournament.
-I think that after coming up with a valid tournament, I can add extra rinks on the greem and move individual rinks around in each game until I satisfy this extra rule.
+I think that after coming up with a valid tournament, I can add extra rinks on the green and move individual rinks around in each game until I satisfy this extra rule.